ExpectozJJ/PerSpect-Ensemble-Learning/README.md

 # Details about each step

 ## Protein-protein complex
-Before the representation, the atom coordinates from each protein-protein complex needs to extracted accordingly.
+Before the representation, the atom coordinates from each protein-protein complex needs to extracted accordingly to its element specific combinations e.g. mut_binding_C_C.pts.

 ## Persistent Spectral (PerSpect) representation and Feature generation